Employee Ownership Trusts (EOT)

 What's new?

-The combined impact of a very challenging M&A market, as a result of relatively high interest rates and low economic growth, and the anticipated rise in UK capital gains tax, has resulted in a substantial spike in the number of shareholders looking to sell their companies to Employee Ownership Trusts.
+The combined impact of a very challenging M&A market, global instability and low economic growth has resulted in a substantial spike in the number of shareholders looking to sell their companies to Employee Ownership Trusts.

-UK resident shareholders are, subject to satisfying certain statutory conditions, able to sell shares in their company for a full commercial market value and claim a complete UK Capital Gain Tax exemption.
+UK resident shareholders are able to sell shares in their company for a full commercial market value and claim a complete UK Capital Gain Tax exemption, subject to satisfying certain statutory conditions.

 Many companies have also found that moving to an EO model has been a “game changer” for their ability to attract and retain key talent.

-If you own a trading company, you can now sell some, or all, of your shares to an employee ownership trust (subject to satisfying certain conditions) for full market value without incurring any capital gains tax liability in a way which also benefits your employees.
+If you own a trading company, you can now sell some, or all, of your shares to an employee ownership trust (subject to satisfying certain conditions) for full market value at a advantageous capital gains tax rate in a way that also benefits your employees.

 How does a sale to an EOT work?

-1. A qualifying EOT will be established with a corporate as the trustee of the EOT (the Trustee Company).
+1. Establish a qualifying EOT with a UK resident corporate as the trustee of the EOT (the Trustee Company).

-2. The shareholders sell their shares to the Trustee Company under a share purchase agreement.
-The shareholders and the Trustee Company will jointly engage a share valuation expert to value the company: the Trustee Company will use this value as the basis for determining the purchase price.
-On the sale of the shares, the purchase price will create a debt owed by the Trustee Company to the shareholders which will be left outstanding (see diagram).
+2. The shareholders will sell their shares to the Trustee Company under a share purchase agreement.
+The shareholders and the Trustee Company should jointly engage a share valuation expert to value the company: the Trustee Company will use this value as the basis for determining the purchase price.
+On the sale of the shares, the purchase price will create a debt owed by the Trustee Company to the shareholders, which will be left outstanding (see diagram).

-3. The company will continue to generate trading profits each year and it will use these profits to make contributions to the EOT.
-The EOT will use these contributions to repay the outstanding purchase price that it owes to the shareholders.
+3. The company will continue to generate trading profits each year and it will use these profits to make distributions to the EOT.
+The EOT will use these distributions to repay the outstanding purchase price that it owes to the shareholders.

 What are the advantages of selling to an EOT?

-• It allows employees to indirectly buy the company from its shareholders without them having to use their own funds - thereby creating an immediate purchaser and addressing succession issues
+• It allows employees to indirectly buy the company from its shareholders without them having to use their own funds - thereby creating an immediate purchaser and addressing any succession issues.

-• No capital gains, income or inheritance tax liabilities should arise on the disposal of a controlling interest in a company to an EOT (or on the subsequent receipt of the purchase price by the former shareholders)
+• No income or inheritance tax liabilities should arise on the disposal of a controlling interest in a company to an EOT, or on the subsequent receipt of the purchase price by the former shareholders.

 What are the advantages for the company and employees?

-As all employees get an indirect stake in the company there are substantial practical benefits associated with being owned by an EOT, such as:
+As all employees get an indirect stake in the company, there are substantial practical benefits associated with being owned by an EOT:

 • Greater employee engagement and commitment